Tips For Making Choices Easier

 We use listening and receptive language to understand the options that are (and are not) available to us, so again delays in these areas can cause problems.
 Literal thinking can also lead to misunderstandings, and it’s really hard to make a choice when you get the options wrong.

-When someone invites you over for coffee and asks "What would you like to drink?", the figurative options (tea, coffee, water) are quite different to the literal ones (a raspberry milkshake).
+When someone invites you over for coffee for example and asks “What would you like to drink?”, the figurative options (you can have tea, coffee or water) are quite different to the literal ones (you’d like to drink a raspberry milkshake).

 3. Compare the options

-While some autistic people can be excellent at remembering things that they’ve already experienced (every Thomas the Tank Engine character), they may find it harder to extend these experiences to create something new (inventing a new character).
+While some autistic people can be excellent at remembering things that they’ve already experienced (like naming every Thomas the Tank Engine character), they may find it harder to extend these experiences to create something new (inventing their own new character).
 This makes it a challenge to picture alternate realities that haven’t yet happened.

 Making a decision also involves a lot of attention shifts – stop what you’re doing to think about choosing, move from one option to another, disengage from that to actually choose one and then act on the decision.
 All of those shifts in attention take time, and may take even longer for someone who’s autistic.

 To the outside observer these delays can look like inaction or ignoring, and reminders or prompts to hurry up just interrupt the whole process and send everything back to square one.